Bullock's oriole

-Bullock's oriole (Icterus bullockii) is a small New World blackbird.
+Bullock's oriole (Icterus bullockiorum) is a small New World blackbird.
 At one time, this species and the Baltimore oriole were considered to be a single species, the northern oriole.
 This bird is named after William Bullock, an English amateur naturalist.

 Description

 Bullock's orioles are sexually dimorphic, with males being more brightly colored than females.
 In addition, adult males tend to be slightly larger and heavier than females.